mweel1/usa_high_level/grants/personal-profile/index.md

 # Storage

 A storage provider can be attached to a personal profile where folders and files can be managed.
 For example I-Cloud, DropBox, and more.
 All storage facilities must provide a transfer capability if people want to switch.

+Storage will always have an export capability to various mediums and the entire data-store export will be available.

 # Keys